Alxelio/Target_Sistemas_Prova_Flutter/Target_Sistemas_Prova_Flutter/README.md

 ## I wrapped the whole screen with GestureDetector to place focus on the typing field.
 I instantiated a variable with FocusNode type and then I called it inside the TextFormField field.

+# Add, Delete and Update Functions

+## I made add, delete and update functions by this time.
+I changed a little bit the update functions to follow the business rules.

 # Shared Preferences

 ## dependencies: